ELEMENTARY SCHOOL FAMILY HANDBOOK

 Students are expected to be seated in the classroom at 7:50 a.m.
 Students arriving between 7:50 a.m.-8:05 a.m. will be documented as tardy.
 Significant tardy issues will be addressed by the administrators.
 Individual plans for students with significant tardies will be developed with parental involvement.

-Make-up assignments or tests shall be made available to students after any absence.
-The teacher shall not impose a grade penalty for make-up work completed within the specified timelines.
+Make-up assignments or tests shall be made available to students after returning from any absence and not prior, as we can not predict exact pacing of every lesson as it is dependent on student learning & mastery.
 The timeline for completing make-up work is one day for every day the student was absent.
 Teachers shall inform their students of the time allotted for completing make-up work after any absence.
-Students shall receive a zero (0) for any assignment or test not made up within the allotted time. iPads will not be sent home per district elementary policy.
+Students shall receive a zero (0) for any assignment or test not made up within the allotted time.
+The teacher shall not impose a grade penalty for make-up work completed within the specified timelines. iPads will not be sent home per RISD Elementary policy.

 It is important that the emergency contact information in Focus is up-to-date and correct.
 The contact information in Focus is used when determining who should have access to your student in the event the parent cannot be reached.
 Email the SDS with changes that need to be made as needed. gina.johansen@risd.org

 Breakfast and Lunch prices, menus, and other information are available online.
-Parents can prepay for their child’s meals on school cafe.com.
+Parents can prepay for their child’s meals through the SchoolCafe App.

 Getting students in and out of the cafeteria in a timely manner is a complicated task as our cafeteria is at capacity during most of the lunchtime.
 In order to set the routines and procedures, there are no lunch visitors in the first three weeks of school.
 Because space is limited, we ask that you visit according to the following schedule: